mmgordon1/mmgordon1.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Civil and Environmental Engineering, University of Pittsburgh, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Civil Engineering, Auburn University, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Business Analytics & Operations, University of Pittsburgh, 2021

 Work experience
 ======